carmaa/inception/README.md

 ### Unlock

-The unlock can unlock (any password accepted) and escalate privileges to Administrator/root on almost* any powered on machine you have physical access to. module is primarily attended to do its magic against computers that utilize full disk encryption such as BitLocker, FileVault,
+The `unlock` module can unlock (any password accepted) and escalate privileges to Administrator/root on almost* any powered on machine you have physical access to. module is primarily attended to do its magic against computers that utilize full disk encryption such as BitLocker, FileVault,